Farmers (department store): Changes of ownership

+Contemporary era

-Farmers closed its Queen Street, Auckland, store in rented premises in 2014 at the conclusion of a long-term lease.
-In November 2015, the company opened a new store located on the corner of Queen and Victoria Streets, formerly occupied by stationery retailer Whitcoulls, renovating it as a three-level Farmers department store.
+Farmers closed its Queen Street, Auckland, store in rented premises in 2014 after ending a long-term lease.
+In November 2015, the company opened a new Auckland CBD store located on the corner of Queen and Victoria Streets, formerly occupied by stationery retailer Whitcoulls, renovating it as a three-level Farmers department store.

-More recently, Farmers has moved into online sales, including as it has acquired brands such as Stevens and closed their standalone stores.
-Farmers has received very poor reviews for its online service, with TrustPilot currently scoring Farmers at 1.6 out of 5.
-The online sales reviews on TrustPilot score well below this.
-The reviews reflect under-investment in the infrastructure needed to sustain a successful online business.
+In 2021 there were calls for Farmers and its parent the James Pascoe Group to repay the money it took from the COVID-19 wage subsidies programme of which Farmers claimed over NZ$28 million for its over 3700 staff.

+Farmers was traditionally a middle-market retailer, on par with Sears or JCPenney in the United States.
+With the development of the large-format discount department store The Warehouse, Farmers decided to become a 'more fashionable shopping destination', introducing more label products.
+Where Farmers once would have faced competition from The Warehouse and various small chain stores, they have established themselves apart from being a discount department store.
+Farmers still face competition from remaining department stores Ballantynes and David Jones none of which are nationwide (though both Ballantynes and David Jones are upmarket stores, whilst Farmers serves the upper middle-market akin to Macy's or Debenhams).

 Departments

-Farmers departments include womenswear, beauty, including serviced cosmetics, fine fragrance, health & beauty and sunglasses; lingerie, including sleepwear; menswear including mercery; accessories, footwear, and luggage; home, including kitchenware, tableware, giftware and laundry; manchester including bathroomware; small appliances; children's including childrenswear, nursery, and toys; furniture; with electronics and large appliances/whiteware in flagship stores such as Albany and St Lukes.
+Farmers departments include womenswear, beauty, including serviced cosmetics, fine fragrance, health & beauty and sunglasses; lingerie, including sleepwear; menswear including mercery; accessories, footwear, and luggage; home, including kitchenware, tableware, giftware and laundry; manchester including bathroomware; small appliances; children's including childrenswear, nursery, and toys; furniture; with electronics and large appliances/whiteware in selected stores.
 Christmas Shop and confectionery appear October–December.
-Fellow James Pascoe Group companies Goldmark (previously fellow JPG brand Prouds) and Stevens also have store-within-a-store outlets within selected Farmers stores.
+Fellow James Pascoe Group companies Goldmark and Stevens also have store-within-a-store outlets within selected Farmers stores.

 Since the 2003 purchase by the James Pascoe Group, the chain has focussed on the lucrative fashion apparel and beauty categories.
 Unprofitable and loss-making departments such as hardware and computers were discontinued.

 Ownership

-Farmers Holdings Ltd is privately owned by the James Pascoe Group, in turn owned by Anne Norman and family.
-James Pascoe Ltd and Fisher & Paykel Finance bought Farmers on 6 November 2003 from Foodlands Associates for NZ$311m.
+Farmers is privately owned by the James Pascoe Group, in turn owned by Anne Norman and family.
+James Pascoe Ltd and Fisher & Paykel Finance bought Farmers on 6 November 2003 from Foodlands Associates for NZ$311 million.
 The business was split into the retail and finance arms with James Pascoe holding the retail arm and Fisher & Paykel Finance the finance arm which includes the Farmers Finance Card.